Access Microscholarship Program

 In Mongolia the U.S. Embassy in Ulaanbaatar overseas the implementation of this State Department program, and Educational Advising Resource Center (EARC) had become the first institution to host Access program in 2006.
 Access programs run 2 years each.
 Since its launch, five Access programs had been organized in Mongolia graduating more than 350 secondary school children ages 13-20.
 EARC had hosted this program in its centers in Ulaanbaatar, Dornod, Khovd, and Bayan-Ulgii provinces.

 In 2010, the program expanded its scope to be accessible to students with disability.
 Hence the Mongolian Education Alliance (MEA) had become the 2nd institution to host the Special Access Micro-scholarship program for students with hearing and vision disability at schools #29 and #116 respectively.
-This year marks the commencement of this program, and more than 40 students are graduating with enriched knowledge of not only American sign language and Braille tactile writing skills, but with extensive knowledge about American culture, long lasting friendship, and greater opportunities towards their future.
+More than 40 students graduated in 2014 with enriched knowledge of not only American sign language and Braille tactile writing skills, but with extensive knowledge about American culture, long lasting friendship, and greater opportunities towards their future.